 Piedmont CASA Volunteer Training

-The Volunteer Training classes will be offered once a week in the evening for six weeks from 6:00-9:00pm, with additional online training.
-Training will run Thursday, August 30 - Thursday, October 4.
+The Volunteer Training classes for Winter 2019 will be offered once a week in the evening for six weeks from 6:00-9:00pm, with additional online training.
+Training will run Thursday, January 24, 2019 - Thursday, February 28, 2019.

 In 2017, more than 350 cases of abuse and neglect were substantiated within Barrow, Banks and Jackson Counties.
 These children need your voice speaking for their best interests within the juvenile court system.
 Our local foster children need your voice.
 Won't you help?

 * A CASA volunteer gathers information about the child’s situation, attends court proceedings and makes a recommendation to the judge so that the judge has the information to make a decision about the child’s future.